rails-sqlserver/tiny_tds/README.md

 Our goal is to support every SQL Server data type and covert it to a logical ruby object.
 When dates or times are returned, they are instantiated to either `:utc` or `:local` time depending on the query options.
 Under ruby 1.9, all strings are encoded to the connection's encoding and all binary data types are associated to ruby's `ASCII-8BIT/BINARY` encoding.

 Below is a list of the data types we plan to support using future versions of FreeTDS.
-They are associated with SQL Server 2008.
+They are associated with SQL Server 2008 and up.
 All unsupported data types are returned as properly encoded strings.

 * [date]
 * [datetime2]